Chatham Road

-Chatham Road South and Chatham Road North are two continuous roads spanning from Tsim Sha Tsui to Hung Hom in Kowloon, Hong Kong.
-The road originally ran from Signal Hill to Hung Hom under No. 12 Hill by the side of Hung Hom Bay.
+Chatham Road South (Chinese: 漆咸道南) and Chatham Road North (Chinese: 漆咸道北) are two continuous roads extending from Tsim Sha Tsui to Hung Hom in Kowloon, Hong Kong.
+The road originally ran from Signal Hill to Hung Hom, under No. 12 Hill by the side of Hung Hom Bay.
 It was later extended through Lo Lung Hang to the southern end of To Kwa Wan, which makes up Chatham Road North.